bookingcom/shipper/README.md

 ## Documentation and Support

-Visit [docs.shipper-k8s.io](https://docs.shipper-k8s.io) for the full documentation, examples and guides.
+Visit [Read the Docs](https://shipper-k8s.readthedocs.io/en/latest/) for the full documentation, examples and guides.

 You can find us at [#shipper](https://kubernetes.slack.com/messages/shipper/)